SalsaBoy990/sneaker-tracker/README.md

 # sneaker-tracker
-Use the cssgrid theme from the themes folder
+Use my cssgrid theme from the themes folder
 Check front-page.php

 I used CSS Grid for the project.